wazuh/wazuh-documentation/source/user-manual/wazuh-dashboard/custom-branding.rst

 -  ``customization.logo.app``.
 This property sets the `App main logo` image.
 It has a size limit of 1 MB.
 It replaces the logo image in the Wazuh main menu located top left.
 Recommended size: 300 pixels width, 70 pixels height.
 See #1 in the image below.

 -  ``customization.logo.healthcheck``.
 This property sets the `Health check logo` image.
 It has a size limit of 1 MB.
-It replaces the logo on top of the check list displayed for the health check routine.
+It replaces the logo on top of the check list displayed during the health check routine.
 Recommended size: 300 pixels width, 70 pixels height.
 See #2 in the image below.

 -  ``customization.logo.sidebar``.
 This property sets the `Navigation drawer logo` image.
 It has a size limit of 1 MB.
 It replaces the left navigation menu logo image.
 Recommended size: 80 pixels width, 80 pixels height.
 See #3 in the image below.